The 14 Best Shooter Games Like CSGO

 Aside from the obvious FPS similarities, Halo Infinite also shares another element found in a game like CSGO.
 Halo Infinite also has free-to-play online multiplayer modes where you can fight against another random team.

 Halo Infinite offers a variety of online matchmaking game modes to choose from.
 These modes are Slayer, Capture the Flag, Oddball, Strongholds, Stockpile, Total Control, King of the Hill, Land Grab, and Last Spartan Standing.
-There are also a few time-limited modes that you can enjoy.

 9. Rogue Company